electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/ambientlights/_index.md

 ---
-title: Ambient lights
+title: Interior & Ambient lights
-linktitle: Ambient lights
+linktitle: Interior & Ambient lights
-description: You can add ambient lights to the car.
-There are two options.
+description: Audi e-tron has some standard interior lights and some additional options.
 weight: 3
 ---

+## Standard Interior lights

+The following interior lights are standard on Audi e-tron

+- LED front and rear roof module (white)
+- luggage compartment light, left and right (white)
+- storage compartment in front centre console (white)
+- illuminated glove compartment
+- Floor lightning in front/rear
+- Makup mirror with light
+- Light in back door

+## Ambient light package

+White lights with option id **QQ1** gives you

+- White ambient lights in facbric areas in doors
+- Orient lighning in outside door handles
+- White ambient lights in center consol

+## Multicolor contour/ambient light pack

+This option with option id **QQ2** gives you.

+- White ambient lights in facbric areas in doors
+- Orient lighning in outside door handles
+- Multicolor ambient lights in center consol
+- Multicolor contour lights in center consol
+- Contgour lighning in instrumentpanel and dashboard.

-White lights with option id **QQ1** and multicolor with 30 color options per controllable area with option id **QQ2**.
+The colors can be adjusted with 30 color options per controllable

 ![Ambient lights](ambientligtscontrol.jpg "The lighs are controlled in MMI")